Offshore Energy Thematic Methods

 Status Draft

-Last Updated February 2026
+Last Updated May 2026

 1. Outcome

-The spatial scope of this Circular covers offshore energy activities within the Exclusive Economic Zone and on the continental shelf as defined by UNCLOS, including both fixed and floating installations.
+Reclassification to Applied may be considered once international guidance on these topics is formally adopted through the UN Statistical Commission process or the UNCEEA work programme.
+The spatial scope covers offshore energy activities within the Exclusive Economic Zone and on the continental shelf as defined by UNCLOS, including both fixed and floating installations.
 Activities within areas beyond national jurisdiction are addressed in TG-6.6 Deep Sea and Seabed Accounting.
-Support activities (supply vessels, helicopters, onshore substations) are addressed to the extent they are directly attributable to offshore energy operations; cable landfall infrastructure and onshore grid connections are addressed in TG-6.11 Coastal Infrastructure.
+Cable landfall infrastructure and onshore grid connections are addressed in TG-6.11 Coastal Infrastructure.

 2. Requirements